microcks/microcks.io/content/documentation/guides/usage/mocks-constraints.md

 ## Wrap-up

-Constraints are an easy to use and powerful for specifying additional behavior or validation rules for your mocks.
+Constraints are easy to use and powerful for specifying additional behavior or validation rules for your mocks.
 Defining constraints place your consumers in a better position for a seamless transition to real-life implementation of your API once it is ready.

 It's worth noting that Operation parameter constraints are saved into Microcks database and not replaced by a new import of your Service or API definition.
 They can be independently set and updated using the [Microcks REST API](/documentation/guides/automation/api).